Grattan Scholars - Research Themes

 He has supervised PhD (and MSc/MLitt) students in areas such as bank competition, cartel immunity, income inequality, public goods, regulatory impact assessments and vertically restrictive agreements.

 Trinity's Department of Economics has extensive research expertise in financial globalisation and international macroeconomics.
 Research activity, such as the analysis of international financial flows and international balance sheets, aims to identify policy reforms that can allow the world economy to reap the benefits of financial globalisation without endangering macro-financial stability.

-Research in this area is being undertaken by Grattan Scholars Katharina Bergant, Jan-Luca Hennig and Yannick Timmer under the supervision of Dr Agustín Bénétrix, Dr, Fadi Hassan, Professor Philip Lane and Dr Paul Scanlon.
+Grattan Scholars in this area include Katharina Bergant, Jan-Luca Hennig and Yannick Timmer under the supervision of Assistant Professor Agustín Bénétrix, Professor Philip Lane and Assistant Professor Paul Scanlon.

 Agustín Bénétrix is Assistant Professor in the Department of Economics.
 His research focuses on financial globalisation, international capital flows, exchange rates and fiscal policy.
 Before joining the Department of Economics, he worked as post-doctoral Fellow on projects sponsored by the Irish Research Council and the European Research Council.
 He is Chair and one of the founder members of the International Macro Research Unit (IM-TCD).
 He serves as Associate Editor for Economia (The journal of the Latin American and Caribbean Economic Association).

 Agustín holds a PhD in Economics from Trinity College Dublin.